On inequivalences of sequences of characters

 The trigonometric and Walsh functions are naturally related to characters on compact Abelian groups; we shall take the book \cite{rud::1} as our basic reference.

 Suppose that $G$ is a compact Abelian group.
-We write $\wh{G}$ for the discrete Abelian group of continuous homomorphisms $G \rightarrow S^1$ -- the characters -- where $S^1:=\{z \in \Z: |z|=1\}$.
-Write $G^\omega$ for the set of all functions $\N \rightarrow G$ under point-wise operations inherited from $G$ and endowed with the product topology.
+We write $\wh{G}$ for the dual group of $G$, that is the discrete Abelian group of continuous homomorphisms $G \rightarrow S^1$ -- the characters of $G$ -- where $S^1:=\{z \in \Z: |z|=1\}$.
+We also write $G^\omega$ for the set of all functions $\N_0 \rightarrow G$ under point-wise operations inherited from $G$ and endowed with the product topology.